mttdr/sdv-streamlined-quality/GiftDecline/README.md

 If set to `0`, gift taste will never be reset.
 Defaults to `112` (= yearly)
 - `MaximumDeviation: int` = Limit how much the taste for a gift can drop.
 E.g. if set to `2`, a loved gift can not fall below a neutral reaction.
+- `ReduceAfterXGifts: int` = Reduce the gift taste only after the item has been gifted to the NPC this many times.

 ## CLI